 - 1 teaspoon Vanilla Extract

-- Adjust the oven rack to the 2nd level position (just abov center) and preheat the oven to 375ºF.
+- Adjust the oven rack to the 2nd level position (just above center) and preheat the oven to 375ºF.
 Line 2 cookie sheets with parchment paper or silicone baking mats.

 - In a medium bowl, whisk together the all-purpose flour, baking soda, and instant vanilla pudding.
-Set aside.
+Set aside.2 ¼ cup All-Purpose Flour, 1 teaspoon Baking Soda, 3.4 oz Instant Flavored Vanilla Pudding

-- Using your hand mixer or stand mixer fitted with the paddle attachment, beat the vegetable shortening, granulated sugar, and light brown sugar together on medium-high speed until fully incorporated.
+- Using your hand mixer or stand mixer fitted with the paddle attachment, beat the vegetable shortening, granulated sugar, and light brown sugar together on medium-high speed until fully incorporated.1 cup Vegetable Shortening, ¼ cup Granulated Sugar, ¾ cup Light Brown Sugar

 - Add in the eggs and vanilla extract until completely blended.
-Scrape down the sides of the bowl as needed.
+Scrape down the sides of the bowl as needed.2 Large Eggs, 1 teaspoon Vanilla Extract

 - Reduce the mixer speed to low, then gradually add in your whisked dry mixture until well blended.
-Fold in the chunks of chocolate or chocolate chips.
+Stir in the chocolate chips or broken pieces of chocolate.12 oz Semi-Sweet or Milk Chocolate Chips

-- Keep stored in an airtight container for up to a week.
+- Allow the cookies to cool for 5 minutes before transferring them to a cooling rack.
+Keep them stored in an airtight container for up to a week.